Child Welfare Scholars Program Eligibility & Application

 Prospective applicants to the Berkeley Social Welfare MSW Program who are interested in pursuing their social work career in public child welfare services are invited to apply for consideration for the Child Welfare Scholars (CWS) training program.
-Before applying all prospective applicants are strongly encouraged to review the CWS program information and eligibility requirements.
+Before applying all prospective applicants are strongly encouraged to review the CWS program information.

 How to Apply